 The amount also depends on the degree of a surviving member’s dependency.
 Here, your relationship with the deceased plays a crucial role.
 For example, a spouse may seek to recover monetary damages for a loss of companionship, while a child may seek to recover financial compensation for the loss of instruction.

 Contact Our Seasoned Chicago Personal Injury Lawyers Today for Legal Advice!

-If you have lost a loved one in a fatal accident caused by another person's negligent actions, the wrongful death attorneys at CCAL can help you recover the financial losses you're entitled to.
-Our wrongful death lawyers will focus on legal matters so that you can focus on more pressing issues while your grief and work through your loss.
+If you have lost a loved one in a fatal accident caused by another person's negligent actions, the wrongful death attorneys at Ktenas Injury Lawyers can help you recover the financial losses you're entitled to.
+Our wrongful death lawyers will focus on legal matters so that you can focus on more pressing issues while you grieve and work through your loss.
 We work on a contingency basis, which means you only need to pay for our legal services once we win your case.